-If conservative treatment for acid reflux isn't working, a surgeon may recommend laparoscopic (keyhole) anti-reflux surgery.
+If conservative treatment for acid reflux isn't working, a surgeon may recommend laparoscopic (keyhole) reflux surgery.

 What is acid reflux?